bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 ```

 We now took the command to run `bundle install` out of the Dockerfile and replaced it with a COPY command that copies the content of the here-document into a script that is stored in the image.
-This script checks if the Gemfile exists and if so it runs `bundle install`.
+This script checks if the Gemfile exists, and if so, it runs `bundle install`.
 In turn, bundle will check if anything needs to be actually installed.

 The `docker-compose.yml` file will now take care of the correct Gemfile that is used to install the gems.
 This file will also contain project specific information such as the name of the container and the local port sprinkled throughout the file.